Microquasar jet-cocoon systems as PeVatrons: Observed cosmic-ray spectrum on Earth

-We adjust the energy injection rate of CRs to match the CR data at PeV energies, which requires $Q_{\rm cr, tot} \sim 1.3 \times 10^{42}\rm~erg~kpc^{-3}~yr^{-1}$.
-The energy injection rate integrated over the Galactic volume is $L_{\rm cr, tot} = Q_{\rm CR, tot} V_G \simeq 1.5\times 10^{38}\rm~erg~s^{-1}$, where $V_G \sim 2 \pi R_G^2 \times H_G \sim 1 \times 10^{68}\rm~cm^3$ is the Galactic volume.
-Our scenario is consistent with the value required to explain CRs in the \textit{knee} energy range if we have around $3-10$ microquasars in our Galaxy.
+where $V_G \sim 2 \pi R_G^2 \times H_G \sim 1 \times 10^{68}\rm~cm^3$ is the Galactic volume.
+Our scenario is consistent with the value required to explain CRs in the knee energy range if we have around three to ten microquasars in our Galaxy.
 For our scenario to work, microquasars need to have extended jets of $\sim100$~pc.
 Only two objects (SS433 and V4641 Sgr) exhibit such a feature.
-The other 3 microquasars, GRS 1915, Cyg X-1, MAXI J1820, do not have such large-scale extended jets, although they have more compact jets.
-Since we can observe only less than half of our Galaxy, 3-10 microquasars with extended jets sounds more reasonable.
-Note that the required number of microquasars with extended jets depend on the injection energy given by Eq.~\ref{eq:Einj}.
+The other three microquasars, GRS 1915, Cyg X-1, MAXI J1820, do not have such large-scale extended jets, although they have more compact jets.
+Since we can observe only less than half of our Galaxy, three to ten microquasars with extended jets sounds more reasonable.
+Note that the required number of microquasars with extended jets depends on the injection energy given by Eq.~\ref{eq:Einj}.

 In Fig.~\ref{fig:knee-mq}, we present the predicted energy spectrum and mean mass $\langle {\rm ln}(A) \rangle$ of CRs from Galactic microquasars in our shear acceleration scenario.
 Note the shaded region in the lower panel about $\langle {\rm ln}(A) \rangle$ are affected by low- and high-energy components.
 In our scenario, the CR composition ratio is determined by the Galactic CR composition ratio at the rigidity of $\mathcal{R}_{\rm inj}=E_{\rm inj}/Z$.
 Since $E_{\rm inj}$ is uncertain, we examine several values of $E_{\rm inj}$ (see the next paragraph).
-In Fig.~\ref{fig:knee-mq}, we adopt the CR composition at 300 GV from AMS-02 observation ~\cite{AMS:2018qxq, AMS:2018cen, AMS:2015tnn, AMS:2021lxc, AMS:2020cai}.
-Our model demonstrates that CRs from microquasars could explain both proton and all-particle spectrum around \textit{knee}.
+In Fig.~\ref{fig:knee-mq}, we adopt the CR composition at 300 GV from the AMS-02 observation ~\cite{AMS:2018qxq, AMS:2018cen, AMS:2015tnn, AMS:2021lxc, AMS:2020cai}.
+Our model demonstrates that CRs from microquasars could explain both proton and all-particle spectrum around the knee.
 The hard proton spectrum below the peak energy (at a few PeV) and a steep power-law decay beyond the peak predicted by our model agrees well with the LHAASO observations.
-Furthermore, the model self-consistently predicts the spectra of helium, intermediate-mass, and heavy nuclei around \textit{knee}, with their relative abundance normalized to the local Galactic CR abundance at 100 GV.
+Furthermore, the model self-consistently predicts the spectra of helium, intermediate mass, and heavy nuclei around knee, with their relative abundance normalized to the local Galactic CR abundance at 300 GV.
 Future precision measurements of light and heavy nuclei will provide a critical test of this scenario.